illusionarydream/I_render/README.md

 ![](/README_image/phong.png)

-The final illumination \(I\) for a point on a surface is the sum of these three components:
+The final illumination $I$ for a point on a surface is the sum of these three components:
 <p align="center"><img src="svgs/4b8977ae10ffbffb1f56705b91a0c18b.svg?invert_in_darkmode" align=middle width=240.27685274999996pt height=15.936036599999998pt/></p>

 Where: